mendsergon/Kill-The-Food-Pyramid/README.md

-# **KILL THE FOOD PYRAMID**
+# **KILL THE FOOD PYRAMID v0.0.0**

 *A 2D pixel wave-based shooter made in Godot.*

 You are an orange, slightly odd robot with one purpose: **destroy the Food Pyramid.**
 Blast through relentless waves of furious food, survive each floor, and face the mighty Kings of Food in chaotic boss battles.
+Along the way, you’ll help **Cyber Cat** find fragments of the mysterious **Green Shard**—one of which is hidden in the final level.

 ---